spread-ai/docs-appsmith-fork/docs/reference/telemetry.md

 ```

 ### Server setup ping
-Appsmith server sends a ping first time a new instance is created.
+Studio server sends a ping first time a new instance is created.
 This data is collected irrespective of whether telemetry is turned on or off.

 ```javascript title="sample server-setup ping"
 {